trueadm/react/packages/react-reconciler/src/Untitled-1.md

 Unfortunately, this means that this component has limited usability that isn't consistent across devices and platforms.
 If a user is using their finger to press the button, it might not register as a `click`, there might be delay in the `click` being fired or the `click` might never fire at all.
 One solution might be to try and work around all the different event edge cases and build a complex monolithic component that handles those cases.
 The main issue what that approach is that React doesn't provide a low-level surface to do this properly.
 As React doesn't provide such a surface, it means components generally end up bailing out of using React's built-in event system entirely.
 Bailing out of React's event system has its own sets of problems though:

 - Discrete events will not properly flush the UI
-- Non-descrete vents will not properly batch together
+- Non-descrete events will not properly batch together
-- Concurrent rendering will no way interop properly
+- Concurrent rendering will not interop properly

 ## Solution